Some of the links in this post may be affiliate links. See our disclosure for more info.

 How?
 Don’t be afraid to walk up to your boss and explain why a task is unnecessary if you know for certain that it is.
 Don’t phrase it as a complaint.
 Just explain an alternate approach which would be faster, more efficient, and more cost-effective.

 If you present a solution instead of a problem, you will not come across as lazy—you will come across as a smart expert who wants to save the company time and money.
 You will be more productive as an individual worker, and you will be helping your organization to do the same.
 That will make you a superstar!

 You will be able to take pride in getting more done throughout the day, and your boss will be thrilled with all of your hard work.
-When you get home, you can use these same productivity hacks to enjoy more free time!
+You can use these same productivity hacks when you get home to enjoy more free time!